Flexible screw feed variety of bulk products to form/fill/seal packaging lines

 Meeting the needs of institutional customers is getting simpler and more efficient at Atlanta-based Georgia Spice.
 With its newest equipment installation 14 months ago, the nationwide marketer of seasonings is adding considerable capability and more than a touch of flexibility to its flexible packaging.

-"We've always been able to provide the highest quality products to our institutional customers, but now we are also capable of supplying smaller sizes for greater convenience to them," PD is informed by Georgia Spice president Robert Shapiro.
+"We've always been able to provide the highest quality products to our institutional customers, but now we are also capable of supplying smaller sizes for greater convenience to them," says Georgia Spice president Robert Shapiro.
 "And, judging from their responses since we began offering the new packages, they really like it."

 In the company's GSC Packaging plant where the company has just about every type of form/fill/seal machinery, Shapiro allows, the new installation steps into a needed niche to spice up the company's output.
 This is the packaging of seasonings and spices in 2-g quantities in 2x2-in. pouch sizes for restaurant customers, ranging up to 24-oz amounts for such products as parmesan cheese or cake mix in 9x12-in. standup pouches.